 Many supplemental resources (age appropriate) can be found on the web to help plan for a successful lesson.
 For an example, here is one to get you started: Check out Skype–etiquette.

-9-10AM Show video about Mystery Skype, select a location in the United States for Activity 1, write a list of possible questions to ask and record on this collaborative Google Doc, assign roles, set a chair by the table where laptop video conference will be, select a Word Wall word for Activity 2, discuss other subjects the Mystery Skype activity could be used for: a.
+9-10AM Opening devotion and announcements followed by video about Mystery Skype, select a state capital in the United States for Activity 1, write a list of possible questions to ask and record on the collaborative Google Doc below, assign roles, set two chairs by the table where laptop video conference will be for Inquirer & Question Keeper, select a Word Wall word for Activity 2, discuss other subjects the Mystery Skype activity could be used for: a.
 Arctic animal – characteristics, fur, number of legs, color, etc. b.
 Bible character: OT, NT, male, female, good, bad, etc. c.
 Bible verse

-10AM Rockford, IL group joins Mayer, MN using Blackboard link above.
-Participants introduce themselves noting: Name, School, Grade, Favorite Pastime
+10AM Burnsville, MN group joins Mayer, MN using Blackboard link above.
+Participants introduce themselves noting: Name, School, Grade